lindaprotocol/documentation-en/docs/mechanism-algorithm/shielded-transaction.md

 3.&nbsp;The fee for each shielded transaction is xx.

-The doc below describes how to use TRON Shielded Transaction with http api.
+The doc below describes how to use LINDA Shielded Transaction with http api.

 ### Transfer from transparent address to shielded address